bcf-websites-24/k8s-config/README.md

   * Storing necessary keys and variables (including the DigitalOcean API key) in Github Action Secrets.
   * Using `doctl` to authenticate `docker` and `kubectl` for the DigitalOcean registry and cluster respectively.
   * Building and pushing the `docker` image to the DigitalOcean registry.
-  * Replace the image name using the recently pushed image in the deployment configuration.
+  * Replacing the image name using the recently pushed image in the deployment configuration.
   * For configuring a service on a new subdomain, making sure that Proxy Protocol is disabled in the Load Balancer.
   * Setting up the Metric Server for HPA (Horizontal Pod Autoscaling).
-  * The namespace referred to in the configuration files has been created using `kubectl create ns <namespace>`.
+  * Ensuring that the namespace referred to in the configuration files has been created using `kubectl create ns <namespace>`.
   * Configuring the `deployment`, `service`, `ingress` and `hpa` using `kubectl`.